WalletScrutiny/WalletScrutinyCom/_hardware/oixbio.md

   - https://www.t.me/oix_global/
 ---

 **⚠️ Note:** Crunchbase lists [OiX Global's](https://www.crunchbase.com/organization/oix-open-investment-exchange) founding date to be July 16, 2017.
-OiX Global also offered ISO (Initial Securities Offerings) which are similar to ICOs, except that they are "more regulated".
+OiX Global also did an ISO (Initial Securities Offerings) which are similar to ICOs, except that they are "more regulated".

 ## [Claimed Product Features](https://www.oix.global/wallet)